mratsim/constantine/README.md

 * Apache License, Version 2.0, ([LICENSE-APACHEv2](LICENSE-APACHEv2) or http://www.apache.org/licenses/LICENSE-2.0)

 at your option.
 This file may not be copied, modified, or distributed except according to those terms.

+This library has **no external dependencies**.
+In particular GMP is used only for testing and differential fuzzing and is not linked in the library.